 Many people I know apply Aloe Vera on their face overnight – every night.

-After discovering the amazing benefits of using Aloe overnight – I was convinced to try it myself.
+After discovering the amazing benefits of using Aloe overnight for your skin complexion – I was convinced to try it myself.

 After about a week – I was hooked.

-In this post, you’ll discover why I still do it every night (the awesome benefits), and whether it’s safe to use Aloe as an overnight facial mask.
+In this post, you’ll discover why I still do it every night (the awesome benefits), and whether it’s safe to use Aloe as an overnight facial mask – for all skin types.

 Is it SAFE to Apply Aloe Vera on Your Face Overnight?

 Aloe Vera is a medicinal plant and is widely used in the cosmetic industry as a base material for skincare products (such as facial and body cleansing, anti-aging creams, deodorants, scrubs, and more).
 If you are not sensitive to Aloe Vera specifically – there is no problem with leaving it on your face overnight.